Dave, January 1, 2021

-I have been teaching courses to small groups for more than 12 years, both as on-site corporate training and my open courses in Chicago.
+I have been teaching courses to small groups for more than 13 years, both as on-site corporate training and my open courses in Chicago.
 Before that, I spent 7 years teaching computer science courses as a university professor.
 In offering my courses online, my goal is to create an environment where you will be challenged and where you can interact with other participants.
-All courses are strictly limited to 12 attendees.
+All courses are strictly limited to about 12 attendees.
 They are live-taught and assume your full involvement during the week (meaning approximately 40 hours of work).
 I do not operate a MOOC.
 Courses are not passive.
 Do not register for an online course unless you can fully commit time to it.

 Q: How is a course delivered online?

 A: Zoom is used for live presentation, screen sharing, demos, and voice interaction.
 Gitter is used for text-chat.
 All other interaction, including code review, debugging, Q&A, and other code-related issues take place through a shared private GitHub project.
 Everyone works independently, but out of the same project.
 This enables better code sharing and discussion.